Earth-and-Energy-Systems-Lab/pymedeas2/README.md

 Please note that the three models are nested, hence **to run *temporary_name_cat* the two parent models (*temporary_name_w* and *temporary_name_eu*) need to be run first**.
 Child models will request the results file/s from the parents at runtime.

-Python 3.7 is required to run the code.
+Python >= 3.7 is required to run the code (Python 3.11 is recommended).

 ### Installation instructions for (Windows/Linux/MacOS) using conda